Junius Paul Wright III

 ANALYZING SYMBOLISM, PLOT, AND THEME IN DEATH AND THE MISER

-Students apply the analytical skills that they use when reading literature to an exploration of the underlying meaning and symbolism in Hieronymous Bosch’s early Renaissance painting Death and the Miser.
+Students apply the analytical skills that they use when reading literature to an exploration of the underlying meaning and symbolism in Hieronymus Bosch’s early Renaissance painting Death and the Miser.
+(Full Lesson)

 BEST LOCALLY PRODUCED VIDEO of 2013